jsinger67/raa_tt/README.md

-# raa_tt - Proofer for sentences of propositional calculus
+# raa_tt - Prover for sentences of propositional calculus

 *Reductio ad absurdum* using the *truth tree* method as decision procedure for sentences of propositional logic.